 Carpooling with friends is welcomed and encouraged.
 Click Here for directions.

 Do you need help with transportation for any of our week-long programs this summer?
-We have a bus to transport 20 students only.
+We have our OMF, Inc. bus that transports 20 students.
 Transportation is on a ‘first come-first served’ basis.

 All six Summer Program sessions and our Jr. Vet.
 Program of that year (the Jr. Vet.
 Program focus changes each year) run from 8:30-2:50 Mon.-Thur.
 The bus times are 7:50 a.m. and 3:30 p.m.

-Join us out at the farm at 8:30 Monday mornings for the beginning of all of our week-long programs this summer!
+Join us out at the Farm Program at 8:30 Monday mornings for the beginning of all of our week-long programs this summer!
 Click Here for directions.
 We do not transport students on Monday mornings.

 The Bus for Old McDonald’s Farm, Inc. (OMF) parking is now at Concorde Career College, 1425 NE Irving St, Portland OR 97232.
 You can enter on NE 15th/Irving where it is paved.
 Head north under the building and then turn right.
 Head east to the back of the property away from all of those buildings.
 Look for our bus and the really, really, big, old Crimson tree.
 Concorde Career College has kindly offered this drop off/pick up space to us but please be respectful and do not linger there because we do not want to take up their student parking.
 They have asked us to drive slowly and watch out for the young people “racing in there” that are late for classes.
 Please drive super slowly and be careful as it is tight and there are many pedestrians.
 PLEASE DO NOT DRIVE DOWN THE GRAVEL ROAD AT CONCORDE COLLEGE.
 There is no access for parents on the gravel road even though our OMF bus will drive on it.
 If parents drive on the gravel road, we may lose this parking privilege at Concorde.
 (The bus is too tall to fit under the buildings.)